Spoowy63/Obj-C-string-obfuscator/README.md

 # Obj-C-string-obfuscator
+this project is based on the password generator project

 when you run this script it will give you objc code that you can copy paste and use in your project